mkarneim/beanfabrics/README.md

 ### Download
-The [releases page] contains links to all stable releases with a change log and the download link.
+* The [releases page] contains links to all stable releases with a change log and the download link.
+* There is a [Beanfabrics Eclipse plugin] for creating custom view classes.

 ### Documentation
 The documentation is currently spread over multiple places.

+* At Google Code there is a brief [introduction].
-The Beanfabrics homepage contains an [overview], a [tutorial], some [code examples] and [demo applications].
+* The [Beanfabrics homepage] contains an [overview], a [tutorial], some [code examples] and [demo applications].
-At GitHub there is the [JavaDoc API documentation].
+* At GitHub there is the [JavaDoc API documentation].

 ### Source